seoLegna/09-Juicy-Breakout/README.md

 it could have been so much better.

-The camera movement is intentional and so is the hike in difficulty due to it (the camera moves thus dis aligning the cursor and the paddle.).
+The camera movement is intentional and so is the hike in difficulty due to it (the camera moves thus dis-aligning the cursor and the paddle.).

 Thank you.